ericdeback/SpringBootRESTfulServer/README.md

 # SpringBootRESTfulServer

-Java Spring Boot Web Starter project with support for MySQL in a Docker container SQL for db to be provided
+Java Spring Boot Web Starter project with support for Web server and MySQL in Docker containers SQL for db to be provided